 When taken on a daily basis, PrEP ensures there is enough HIV medication in the body to significantly reduce the risk of becoming infected with HIV if exposed during unprotected sex.

-The HIV medication used is called Truvada and it contains two antiviral medicines, Tenofovir and Emtricitabine, which are also used to treat people who already have HIV infection.
-These are the same drugs used to suppress the virus in people living with HIV.
+The HIV medication used contains two antiviral medicines, Tenofovir and Emtricitabine.
+Sometimes this is called Truvada, however the generic version in New Zealand is now supplied by Teva.
+These are the same drugs used to treat and suppress the virus in people living with HIV.